Listening is such a simple act. It requires us to be present, and that takes practice, but we don't have to do anything

 Margaret J. Wheatley

 Supportive Genetic Counseling is intended to complement the more traditional genetic counseling that is offered in medical centers.
-My focus is on the emotional responses patients and their partners may have following various obstetrical, pediatric or adult genetic concerns.
+My focus is on the emotional responses patients and their partners may have following various obstetrical, pediatric or adult genetic concerns, including hereditary cancer.

 Patient confidentiality is of utmost importance to me; what we discuss during a session remains protected.
 I will strive to provide the ongoing support many continue to need following a loss or genetic diagnosis.